-- I find it fairly difficult to get the circular shape with this texture, so for presentation purposes, I prefer to use a saucer & cut out my shapes.
+- I find it fairly difficult to get the circular shape with this texture, so for presentation purposes, I prefer to use a saucer or a lid & cut out my shapes.
 You can use the off cuts of the dough to form 3 more rotis if you desire.

 - Note that the size of these roti are about in 16cm in diameter.

 - Next, lay a seal-able container with wax paper.
-Place toasted rotis in the container & cover with a dish towel.
+Place toasted rotis in the container.

 - This Semolina Roti is best served with Chicken Curry, Mutton Curry, Vegetable Curries including Sugar Beans Curry & Chicken Tikka as well as chutneys.

 - Stores for up to a week in an airtight container.
 It will still remain soft no matter how long they are stored.

 - Semolina Roti can also be enjoyed with a thick slather of butter.